 While feeding, soft scale insects excrete a sweet, sticky substance called honeydew.
 Honeydew is a mixture of undigested sugar and water passed through the insect's digestive system and deposited onto leaves and stems.
 Honeydew may make the plant appear shiny and wet and also attracts flies, ants, bees, and other insect scavengers.
 The honeydew may encourage a fungus called sooty moldthat gives the plants a characteristic black, “sooty” appearance.
 Honeydew can foul sidewalk, cars, and houses beneath scale-infested trees.

 Scale insects have a simple life.
 Eggs are laid underneath the scale covering of the adult female.
 When the eggs hatch, tiny immatures, known as nymphs, emerge.
 Nymphs have legs and antennae and are called “crawlers” because they walk away from the maternal scale to settle at new feeding sites.
 For most common scales, this is the only stage that crawls about on the plant.
 When the crawlers arrive at a suitable location, they insert their mouthparts into the plant, and begin to feed on the plant’s sap.
 The shell or scale characteristic of the species develops soon after feeding begins.
 The legs and antennae of most species are lost as the nymphs grow.

 Nymphs and adult females for most species remain at the same location for the rest of their lives.
 Adult males are tiny, flying, gnat-like insects that fly to new females for mating.
 Scales may go through one or more generations each year.

-For more on scale insects found in Iowa, see ISU Extension publication IC-415, Scale Insects on Ornamental Plants.
+For more on scale insects found in Iowa, see ISU Extension publication ENT 40, Scale Insects on Ornamental Landscape Plants.